 Mysterious and shrouded in myth, Bhutan is filled with tangible examples of its extraordinary culture, from the striking architecture of its mountain forts and monasteries to the images of Buddhist religious figures painted or carved onto craggy cliffs.
 Frayed prayer flags flutter in spectacular mountain passes and prayer wheels turn slowly with the current of clear mountain streams.

 Proudly keeping this destination sacred, it was only in 1974 that Bhutan allowed travellers in to explore.
 With only a few travel visas allocated each year, this is an unforgettable travel experience made even more significant with its authentic, sustainable approach to tourism.

 - Slightly smaller than Switzerland, Bhutan covers just 14 800 square miles (38 400 square kilometres) of territory.

-- The population of Bhutan is 750 000.
+- A small population of 750 000 people.